 - Check whether all data for emissions, inputs, outputs and energy flows are attributed correctly to the sub-installation(s) in line with the system boundaries.
 The verifier's data checks include, for example: - Checks that the sum of annual verified emissions attributed to individual sub-installations under Annex IV(2)(2) matches the total verified emissions for the relevant year; If these data do not match the verifier should check whether: - there are emissions associated with activities at the installation that are not eligible for free allocation.
-Section 4.2 of guidance document 5 provides further information on non-eligible activities (see also Table 4 below); - any corrections made by the operator subsequent to the relevant verified report are reasonable36; - additional emissions have been attributed to sub-installations that are not reported under annual emissions reports, such as "internal source streams" or emissions equivalent to imported measurable heat; and that these additional emissions are calculated correctly with no data gaps or double counting; - relevant corrections for import and export of waste gases have been calculated correctly (see section 4.3 and 7.3 of guidance document 5). - Confirmation that, where the operator normally reports annual emissions using mass-based emissions factor; the NCV used for energy reporting in the baseline report is determined in accordance with the requirement to report NCV under Standard Conditions; - Check whether data are complete and whether data gaps or double counting have occurred; - Check whether activity levels for product benchmarks are based on correct application of the product definitions listed in Annex I of the FAR; - Check whether activity levels for heat benchmark sub-installations, district heating sub-installation, fuel benchmark sub-installations and process emissions sub-installations have been correctly attributed according to the products produced and in line with Decision (EU) 2019/708 (the "Carbon Leakage List"); - $\circ~$ As part of these checks, confirm that the NACE / PRODCOM codes declared in the baseline report or annual activity level report are
+Section 4.2 of GD5 provides further information on non-eligible activities (see also Table 5 below);

+- any corrections made by the operator subsequent to the relevant verified report are reasonable44; - additional emissions have been attributed to sub-installations that are not reported under annual emissions reports, such as "internal source streams"45 or emissions equivalent to imported measurable heat; and that these additional emissions are calculated correctly with no data gaps or double counting; - relevant corrections for import and export of waste gases have been calculated correctly (see sections 4.3 and 7.3 of GD5). - Confirmation that, where the operator normally reports annual emissions using mass-based emissions factor; the NCV used for energy reporting in the baseline report is determined in accordance with the requirement to report NCV under Standard Conditions;46 - Check whether data are complete and whether data gaps or double counting have occurred; - Check whether activity levels for product benchmarks are based on the correct application of the product definitions listed in Annex I of the FAR; - Check whether activity levels for heat benchmark sub-installations, district heating sub-installation, fuel benchmark sub-installations and process emissions sub-installations have been correctly attributed according to the products produced and in line with Decision (EU) 2019/708 (the "Carbon Leakage List"); - As part of these checks, confirm that the NACE / PRODCOM codes declared in the baseline report or annual activity level report are consistent with other evidence of such declarations by the operator; or that there is a justifiable reason for a code declared to have changed. - Check whether the inputs, outputs and emissions are correctly attributed to the sub-installation according to the production of goods listed in Annex I of the CBAM regulation; - As part of these checks, confirm that the CN code declared in the baseline report or annual activity level report are consistent with other evidence of such declaration by the operator; or that there is a sufficient and reasonable justification for the change of the code.
+This information will be included in the verification report so that the CA can understand and evaluate this during their review.

-&lt;sup>36 The verifier should check that they are working with the most up to date copy of the Annual Emissions Report (AER) since it is possible that a subsequent amendment was notified to the CA but the AER was not required to be re-verified.
+44 The verifier should check that they are working with the most up to date copy of the Annual Emissions Report (AER) since it is possible that a subsequent amendment was notified to the CA but the AER was not required to be re-verified.

-&lt;sup>37 See section 4.2 of Guidance Document 5.
+45 See section 4.2 of Guidance Document 5.

-&lt;sup>38 Article 3(50) of the MRR defines Standard Conditions.
+46 Article 3(50) of the MRR defines Standard Conditions.